syvb/iter.ca/content/post/phone-email.md

 date = "2021-11-30T00:00:00Z"
-description = "An explanation of how visual voicemail systems work" tags = ["tel", "email"] title = "The Phone app has an email client" draft = true
+description = "An explanation of how visual voicemail systems work" tags = ["tel", "email"] title = "Your Phone app has an email client" draft = true image = "actually-email.png" image_alt = "The app icon for the Phone app points to text that says \"actually an email client?!?\".
+There is a phone on the far right."
 +++

 [_Zawinski's Law_](https://en.wikipedia.org/wiki/Jamie_Zawinski#Notable_quotes) states: